Who can request work from CartoGIS Services?

 Simply fill in the request form on our website.

-What is the process after I request a map or diagram?
+What is the process after I request a map?

-We will contact you, usually by email, to arrange a time for you to come and discuss your requirements with us.
-You will receive draft maps/diagrams by email.
-Once you’ve checked them we will send you the final product as high quality tiff or png files.
+We will contact you, usually by email, with a deadline for drafts and any questions we have concerning map content.
+You will receive draft maps by email.
+Once you’ve checked them we will send you the final product as high quality tiff or png or jpg files.

-What should I think about before I come and see you about maps?
+What should I think about before I contact you about maps?

 - What you would like to show: places, rivers, borders, relief, etc